 William Taylor Son & Co. erected a five-story building at 630 Euclid Avenue in 1907.
 Six years later, the company outgrew that floor plan and added four more floors.
 The architect on the building was J. Milton Dyer.

 Mrs. Taylor was considered a progressive who modernized operations.
 Her attention to high fashion prompted the store to install a radio photography system in 1926, allowing Taylor’s to display the latest trends eight hours after they seen on the boulevards of Paris.

-In the 1930s, Mrs. Taylor acquired the adjacent Taylor Arcade and the Clarence Building, completed a modernization program, and changed the store name to Taylor’s Department Store.
+In the 1930s, Mrs. Taylor acquired the adjacent Taylor Arcade and the Clarence Building, completing a modernization program.
+The store name changed to Taylor’s Department Store.

 Viewing her employees as family, she spent many hours out in the store getting to know them.
-She turned over one of her homes as an employees’ summer retreat and often lent money in times of need.
+She turned over one of her homes as an employees’ summer retreat and often lent money to those in need.
 They returned her generosity with unswerving loyalty and commitment to maintaining the store’s high quality.

 Taylor served as president of the store until 1935 when she took the title of chairman of the board.
 Her younger brother, Charles Henry Strong Jr., became president.

 The depression threw the Taylor estate into disarray, and her brother was left to salvage what he could.
 Sophia Taylor’s estate was eventually settled in 1939 when the May Company secretly purchased the store.
 The dual ownership became known in 1945, and May Company operated two downtown department stores until December 16, 1961, when Taylor’s closed, and the downtown store remodeled into an office building in 1964.